Joining the 100,000 Genomes Project research community

 - Foreign healthcare organisations (private or public) that undertake significant research activity

-Membership is not open to those who are employed by:
+Membership is not open to those who are self-employed or employed by: